 Have you tried Febreze Laundry additive?
 My husband works at a seafood plant and comes home smelling mighty stinky!
 It works wonderfully.

-never heard of lesitoil, what is that? and i didn't know febreze made a laundry additive. but im willing to try anything at this point. even if it smells "mostly" clean coming out of the laundry, the smell returns after it dries.
+never heard of lesitoil, what is that? and i didn't know febreze made a laundry additive.

 The company I represent carries Dryer Sachets.
 Toss one of these muslin dryer sachets into the dryer with your laundry and enjoy the wonderful fragrance while you're folding the laundry.
 The scent will be waiting for you when you use the linens days later!
 Sachets last approximately 10-15 loads.
 While these sachets are available in the fragrance of your choice, I would recommend the Smoke & Odor Eliminating fragrance.
 Its good about eliminating tough odors.
 If you would be interested in sampling 1, email me at: email@example.com.
 I'd be more than happy to send you 1 for sampling.